 The size of every image is 1mm2.

-phenomenon is suggested by a few short tube parts with deviating
+tubes emerging from the clots is poor.
+A few short tube parts with

 Nematophyte tubes, slightly deranged and separated, thus individually